NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 # Tips for success

 * Make the CoP visible.
 Help potential members easily understand the purpose of the CoP and what it is doing, as well as how it relates to other CoPs or working groups.
-Most importantly, focus on what it will do for them!
+Most importantly, focus on what they can get out of it!
 Regular communications using a variety of channels (e.g. MS Teams, email, mentions at all hands calls) can help build awareness and interest.
 Public endorsement from the sponsor will increase credibility and authority.
 * Use the tools you know.
 Many of the tools we use for managing our day to day work can help CoPs, including group messaging systems, places to store knowledge (e.g. Wiki) and hold a lightweight backlog of things the CoP wants to work on (e.g. Jira, MS Teams Planner).
 * Individuals must be willing and keen to participate.
 Participation should be voluntary.
 In this way, Communities of Practice live on because they create value for members, not because of an edict or a box to check.
 Individuals can be encouraged to join, but it must be their free choice to avoid the CoP becoming just another meeting to go to.
 * Be realistic about what can be achieved with the time available.
 Members will likely be willing to spend an occasional lunch time for CoP meetings if they get value from them, but where tasks are picked up to be done between meetings, more will be achievable if there is some allocated time, rather than it being down to "best endeavours".
 * Keep it interesting.
 Try different formats and play with different ideas.
 Find out what other CoPs are doing and try things which seem interesting.
 * Focus on people.
 CoPs are there to serve people, not to act as another project.
 Be mindful of their needs and devote time to serving them, which may include acting as a support network.
 * But also, focus on outcomes.
 Get the balance right between serving individuals and their immediate needs and producing wider and longer term benefits for the organisation &mdash; particularly if work time is being allocated to CoP activities.
 * Don't try to solve everything.
-While the CoP can be a great focal point, ideally it will put in place and champion peer to peer knowledge sharing and support throughout the organisation, rather than expecting everything to flow through the CoP.
+While the CoP can be a great focal point, ideally it will put in place mechanisms for- and champion peer to peer knowledge sharing and support throughout the organisation, rather than expecting everything to flow through the CoP.
 * Individuals should continue to get value from their participation.
 Meetings do not need to be formal or highly structured, but participants should feel that it is productive use of their time.
-Hold retrospectvies periodically to ensure the community is still delivering value and to refresh and refine the goals and ways of working.
+Hold retrospectvies periodically to ensure the community is still delivering value and to refresh the goals and ways of working.